MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-certificates.md

 You may also want to use a single certificate for all four roles.
 However, this approach works better with single machines, as it can cause problems in deployments with multiple machines.
 You can instead use a wildcard certificate to cover all servers in your deployment instead.

-For Publishing, the certificate needs to contain the FQDN names of all the RDS Broker servers in the deployment.
-If we are in High Availability mode, the certificate will need to contain all the FQDN names of the brokers, in addition to the DNS name for the RD Connection Broker High Availability cluster.
+For Publishing, the certificate needs to contain the FQDN names of all RDS Broker servers in your deployment.
+If your deployment is in High Availability mode, the certificate must contain all the fully qualified domain name (FQDN) names of the brokers and the domain name services (DNS) name for the RD Connection Broker High Availability cluster.

-For Single Sign On, the Certificates requirements are the same as for Publishing.
-You may use the same certificate depending on your topology.
+For Single Sign-On, the certificate requirements are the same as the ones for Publishing.
+Depending on your topology requirements, you can sometimes use the same certificate for both Single Sign-On and Publishing.

-The certificate for RDWeb needs to contain the FQDN of the URL, based on the name the users connect to.
-If you have users connecting externally, this needs to be an external name (it needs to match what they connect to).
-If you have users connecting internally to RDWeb, the name needs to match the internal name.
+The certificate for RDWeb needs to contain the FQDN of the URL based on the name users connect to.
+If your users connect externally, this name must be an external name that matches the domain your users are trying to connect to.
+If your users connect internally to RDWeb, the name needs to match the internal name.

 For RD Gateway, the certificate needs to contain the FQDN of the gateway server.
-If the gateway is in High Availability mode, the certificate will need to contain the FQDN of all the RD Gateway machines in addition to the Load Balancer virtual name.
+If the gateway is in High Availability mode, the certificate will need to contain the FQDN of all RD Gateway machines and the Load Balancer virtual name.

 For example, imagine a Remote Desktop High Availability deployment with the following computers:

 | Computer name | Description |
 |---|---|